BrilliantBrilliant/SimpleElastix/Documentation/Sphinx/GettingStarted.rst

 Visual Studio throws :code:`LNK1102 out of memory` error even though I selected the 64-bit compiler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 While Visual Studio targets 64-bit platforms when we select a 64-bit compiler, the Visual Studio toolchain itself will be 32-bit by default.
 We may therefore experience an out-of-memory error even though you compile a 64-bit vesion of elastix, especially during the linking stage.
-There are (at least) two ways we can try switch to a 64-bit toolchain ("try" because these methods work, someimes they don't).
+There are (at least) two ways we can try switch to a 64-bit toolchain.

-    - Solution 1: Set the environment variable :code:`_IsNativeEnvironment=true` in command prompt, then call the Visual Studio  executable from command line.
+    - Solution 2: Set the environment variable :code:`_IsNativeEnvironment=true` in command prompt, then call the Visual Studio  executable from command line.
 For example, in the case of VS2013:
     ::

         start "c:\Program Files (x86)\Microsoft Visual Studio 12.0\Common7\IDE\devenv.exe" c:\SimpleElastix\build\SimpleITK-build\SimpleITK.sln
-    - Solution 2: In Visual Studio, edit your .vcxproj file and insert the following after the :code:`<Import...Microsoft.Cpp.Defaults>` line:
+    - Solution 3: In Visual Studio, edit your .vcxproj file and insert the following after the :code:`<Import...Microsoft.Cpp.Defaults>` line:
     ::

         <Import Project="$(VCTargetsPath)\Microsoft.Cpp.Default.props" />
         <PropertyGroup>
             <PreferredToolArchitecture>x64</PreferredToolArchitecture>
         </PropertyGroup>

+Some users have succes swith these approaches, others do not.
+If none of these methods work, and you need to to build with a x64-bit toolchain, see the guide to compiling via the command line.

 The SuperBuild throws :code:`Server SSL certificate verification failed: certificate has expired` during checkout of elastix
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~